Traditional British Tea – for the perfect Tea Latte

 Other British Biscuits: Bourbon Creams, McVities Penguin Biscuits, McVities Ginger Nuts, Boland’s Custard Creams, Mr. Kipling Cherry Bakewells, Fox’s Jam N Creams (actually called Jammie Dodgers), Fox’s Party Ring

-The Dutch indulge themselves with Stroopwafels [Amazon] (better than Daelmans).
+The Dutch indulge themselves with Stroopwafels [Amazon] (Recommend: Rip van Wafel or Daelmans over most other brands).
+This is $22/32 and great with different flavors but there is also a caramel-only Costco deal $45/90 (Le Chic Patissier brand).
 Directions: Place stroopwafel over a glass of favorite hot tea.
 Leave for a minute or two to let wafel and caramel soften.

 Other great foods to go with Tea

-Trader Joe’s has both real crumpets (with the holes on top, not just English Muffins) and scones (don’t forget the clotted cream! – only have found to be sold at Whole Foods).
+Trader Joe’s has both real crumpets (with the tiny holes on top, not only open faced English Muffins) and scones (don’t forget the clotted cream! – only have found to be sold at Whole Foods).
 Or look up best recipes for scones or crumpets to make your own!